Are you ready to make an impact on the San Francisco community in a mission-critical, member facing role and help create systemic change?

 - Working knowledge and use of Trauma Informed, Harm Reduction and Person Centered language and principles.

 - Because this position requires member home visits, the incumbent must successfully complete a sex offender registry screen.
+May be required to pass additional background checks at agency discretion.

 Established in 1997, San Francisco Health Plan (SFHP) is a an award winning, managed care health plan whose mission is to provide affordable health care coverage to the underserved low and moderate-income residents in San Francisco county.
 SFHP is chosen by eight out of every ten San Francisco Medi-Cal managed care enrollees and its 145,000+ members have access to a full spectrum of medical services including preventive care, specialty care, hospitalization, prescription drugs, and family planning services.
 SFHP was designed by and for the residents it serves, and takes great pride in its ability to accommodate a diverse population that includes young adults, seniors, and people with disabilities.